openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Then, the user should prepare a USB stick with ACS image.
 In the given example here, we assume the USB device is ``/dev/sdb`` (the user should use ``lsblk`` command to confirm).
-Be cautious here and don't confuse your host PC's own hard drive with the USB drive.
+Be cautious here and don't confuse your host machine own hard drive with the USB drive.
 Run the following commands to prepare the ACS image in USB stick:

 ::